ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Note that no `.endCell()` was used in defining the `toSign` here.
-In this case, it is necessary **to transfer toSign content directly to the message body**.
+Note that here no `.endCell()` was used in the definition of the `toSign`.
+The fact is that in this case it is necessary **to transfer toSign content directly to the message body**.
 If writing a cell was required, it would have to be stored as a reference.

 :::tip Wallet V4
 In addition to the basic verification process we learned above for the Wallet V3, Wallet V4 smart contracts [extract the opcode to determine whether a simple translation or a message associated with the plugin](https://github.com/ton-blockchain/wallet-contract/blob/4111fd9e3313ec17d99ca9b5b1656445b5b49d8f/func/wallet-v4-code.fc#L94-L100) is required.
 To match this version, it is necessary to add the `storeUint(0, 8).` (JS/TS), `MustStoreUInt(0, 8).` (Golang) functions after writing the **sequence number (seqno)** and before specifying the transaction mode.